Wildboar-Software/directory/apps/meerkat-docs/docs/architecture.md

 gets _removed_ from the transpiled output if you use ES2020 or higher as your build target.
 I think this should be fixed with an update to the latest version of Nx.

+## Why does Meerkat DSA come with so much default schema?

+1. It is possible, but still somewhat difficult, to implement drivers for attribute types, context types, and matching rules.
+To make Meerkat DSA as easy as possible to set up and use quickly, we take this burden off of users.
+2. It is desirable for the names of directory schema objects to be globally unique.
+For this reason, we load almost all existing defined X.500 and LDAP schema objects, so that directory users are warned against the creation of new schema objects that have names that are already taken.
+3. It is better for schema administrators to build off of existing, already standardized and well-documented schema objects, rather than to "re-invent the wheel."